dijasila/GPAW/doc/tutorials/sjm/solvated_jellium_method.rst

 As a usage example, given here is the calculation of a simple Au slab at a potential of -1 V versus SHE.
 Keep in mind that the absolute potential has to be provided, where the value of the SHE potential on an absolute scale is approx. 4.4V.
-Additionally, the parameters used in the example are very bad, so no physically reasonable results should be expected.

 .. literalinclude:: Au111.py